veraPDF/veraPDF-validation-profiles/README.md

 ## PDF/A-1 (ISO 19005-1:2005 + Cor 1:2007 + Cor 2:2011)

-The folder contains the full set of atomic validation rules covering the PDF/A-1B standard.
+The folder contains the full set of atomic validation rules covering the PDF/A-1B standard and rototypes for PDF/A-1A, PDF/A-2B standards.

 ***